frenchfrog42/zk-hackaton/README.md

 Compiled testZKSNARK.scrypt successfully, [1270054 bytes]
 (Instead of 5MB!
 Use my files to save lot of fees for your users).

+If you want to use my code, just replace your `bn256.scrypt` and `bn256pairing.scrypt` files with my files and enjoy the lower size (and faster compilation time) of your contract.

 ## Contribution

 I optimized the following functions, so that the resulting scriptcode is a lot smaller and the fees cheaper for the end users.
 The diff between my code and the original code can be read here: https://github.com/frenchfrog42/zk-hackaton/commit/4e8deff409832e641362289719b9332a6cb0e4e5